webdevholland/100-days-of-code/log.md

 ### Day 1: September 1, 2019 - PRELIMINARY ENTRY

 **Today's Summary Progress**: Started Brad Schiff's JavaScript course on Udemy (see below Links).
-Watched videos on course preview, introductory lesson,...
+Watched videos on course preview, introductory lesson, functions and objects.

 **Notes**:
 * Course preview distinguishes language (syntax) versus environment (web browser, Node.js, MongoDB).
 Need to learn syntax first before worrying about environments language is used in.
 * Played with JavaScript in console of Chrome (see below Links).
 Keywords *let* and *variable* mentioned.
+* Created functions:  came up with our own names for the functions (arguments) and defined functions with a "recipe".

 **Thoughts:**
 * Heard of Node.js, but no prior knowledge or experience with it.
 Took MongoDB course a while ago when Code School used to exist (it's now Pluralsight).